aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 2. Have a timeframe
 3. Move you forward

 When trying to accomplish a dream, you need to make a roadmap of it first.
 Break each dream into several subgoals, and put a timeframe on each subgoal.
-An ambition with a schedule is just a dream.
+An ambition without a schedule is just a dream.
 Put a schedule on it, and it becomes something tangible - a goal.

 The biggest hurdle in your journey of productivity and goal seeking is doing stuff that doesn't improve your life, like YouTube and Netflix.